x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 - Any future needs where the cloud needs to fork the message.

->2.
-OnPrem to Cloud: Once when onprem journals and once when cloud journals.
-This can be prevented by implenting the PreventDupJournaling flight in a tenant.
+2. **On-premises to cloud**: Once when on-premises journals and once when the cloud journals.
+This can be prevented by implementing the PreventDupJournaling flight in a tenant.

 >3.
 Cloud to OnPrem: After cloud has journaled, then on-prem journaled.
 We cannot prevent this scenario.